 The recent release of a free antispyware package, through the acquisition of Giant Company Software Inc., and the planned release of Internet Explorer 7.0, which is limited to XP SP2 users, strikes MacDonald as reactive responses to a shrinking browser market share.

 "They could have laid out a vision," MacDonald said.
 "The whole reason there is a market for antivirus and antispyware products is because of deficiencies in Windows.
+[Microsoft's] goal should be to eliminate the problems, not build products to make additional revenue."

 Some of Microsoft's customers agree with MacDonald.